 Chris Lingebach (@BlueShortsLIFE) April 12, 2014

-Then, at around 6:55 p.m., the overhead lights in the Verizon Center dimmed, a spotlight lit the center of the court, and Amaris Jackson ran onto it as she was introduced to the roaring fans.
+Then, at around 6:55 p.m., the overhead lights in the Verizon Center dimmed, a spotlight lit the center of the court, and Amaris ran out to a roaring introduction from her adoring fans.

-“I need you on your feet right now, making noise for a special Wizards starting six,” Rodney, the Wizards pre-game announcer shouted.
+“I need you on your feet right now,” Rodney, the Wizards pre-game announcer prompted the crowd, “making noise for a special Wizards starting six!”

-In any other arena, on any other day, Jackson may find herself overshadowed by the looming figures standing over her at the Verizon Center.
-But on this night, in front of an arena of screaming fans, Amaris Jackson was a giant.
+In any other arena, on any other day, Jackson may find herself overshadowed by the looming figures standing over her at Verizon Center.
+But on this night, in front of an arena of screaming fans, Amaris Jackson stood before them a giant.